Louise de La Vallière: Second flight to Chaillot

 Contemporaneous painting of Madame de Montespan with four of her children by the King: (from left to right) Louis-César, Count of Vexin, Louise-Françoise, Mademoiselle de Nantes, Louise-Marie-Anne, Mademoiselle de Tours, and Louis-Auguste, Duke of Maine.

-In early spring 1671, La Vallière fled to the Visitation convent of the Filles de Sainte-Marie (‘Daughters of the Virgin Mary’) in Chaillot.
-She took with her none of her belongings and only left a letter to the King.
+In early spring 1671, La Vallière fled to the Visitation convent of the Filles de Sainte-Marie ("Daughters of the Virgin Mary") in Chaillot.
+She took none of her belongings and only left a letter to the King.
 Whereas he had personally pursued La Vallière in 1662, this time Louis continued his planned activities; however, he was noted to have cried during a carriage ride.
 He sent Lauzun to persuade La Vallière to return, but he failed, as did Bernardin Gigault de Bellefonds, Marquis of Bellefonds, a good friend of La Vallière.
-To Bellefonds, La Vallière said that she ‘would have left the court sooner’ but she had felt unable to never see the King again.
-She added that her ‘weakness’ for Louis remained, but she wanted to dedicate the ‘rest of her life’ to ensuring her own salvation.
+To Bellefonds, La Vallière said that she "would have left the court sooner" but she had felt unable to never see the King again.
+She added that her "weakness" for Louis remained, but she wanted to dedicate the "rest of her life" to ensuring her own salvation.
 When hearing this, the King cried but sent Colbert to retrieve La Vallière, by force if necessary.
 Montespan opposed her potential return and quarrelled with the King.

-Colbert asked La Vallière to return so that the King ‘could speak to her further’.
-She agreed on the condition that Louis would permit her to enter a convent ‘if she persevered’.
+Colbert asked La Vallière to return so that the King "could speak to her further".
+She agreed on the condition that Louis would permit her to enter a convent "if she persevered".
 She had spent around twelve hours in Chaillot.
 Montespan ran to receive her with open arms and tearful eyes; the King talked with her for an hour, crying.
-Some faulted La Vallière for being ‘inconstant [in her] resolution’ to live a religious life, while others thought that she had acted ‘foolishly’ by returning without exploiting her stronger bargaining position.
-The Grande Mademoiselle believed that the King would have secretly been happy to ‘get rid of’ La Vallière.
+Some faulted La Vallière for being "inconstant [in her] resolution" while others thought that she had acted "foolishly" by returning without exploiting her strong bargaining position.
+The Grande Mademoiselle believed that the King would have secretly been happy to "get rid of" her.
 Lair argues that Louis still needed La Vallière as a cover for his affair with Montespan because his suit for her separation from her husband did not progress.

 The King decided to march on Flanders again and invited La Vallière, who declined.
-Since her presence was necessary for Montespan, the King commanded her to go.
-Even her detractors considered her behaviour after her return from Chaillot ‘dignified and reserved’.
+Since her presence was necessary for Montespan's, the King commanded her to go.
+Even her detractors considered her behaviour after her return from Chaillot "dignified and reserved".
 Onlookers were scandalised to see the King ride in a carriage sitting between his two mistresses.
 During these years, La Vallière practiced charity, especially towards the poor of Vaujours.
 She grew close to the Queen who pitied her for her humiliations and appreciated her repentance.
-Religious practice gained importance in La Vallière's life: she prayed and meditated often, avoided events and company that could have ‘distracted’ her, and wore a cilice under her robe.
+Religious practice gained importance in La Vallière's life: she prayed and meditated often, avoided events and company that could have "distracted" her, and wore a cilice under her robe.